tflynn615/Tweet_Stock_Analysis/README.md

 The current plan for the model is:

 ![MM_Model.png](Deliverable_1/MM_Model.png)

-## Deliverable 3

-The deliverable 3 folder contains work that were completed in the iteration progress from weeks 2 and 3.
-For the summary of the project as a whole, reference the main readme file uner `**Tweet_Stock_Analysis**`.

 ### Presentation Slides
 Updated presentation slides to capture project summary, selection journey, technology used, data exploration, data analysis, machine learning, data visualization, conclusion and iteration opportunities. **[Click Here to Access Presentation Slides](https://docs.google.com/presentation/d/1eiDhg26rj6FX_s-b5r3N7FIJo1qq6LhwhcxKrEpWc80/edit?usp=sharing)**